Gardening here is different. Learn more, grow more.

 We have a certifying FULL COURSE option and multiple SHORT COURSE options to meet anyone’s needs.
 Regardless of the course, you’ll receive in-depth horticulture training provided by CSU faculty, staff, and specialists.

-SHORT COURSES:
+SHORT COURSES

 Short courses are bundles of 5 self-paced, online courses.
 Click on each short course above to see the complete schedule.
 There are no live weekly class reviews for short courses but you do have direct email access to course instructors.
 A certificate of completion will be provided to participants upon completion of all courses.
 No refunds.

-FULL COURSE ‘GREEN SCHOOL’:
+FULL COURSE

-- You’ll have access to the online courses for one year
+• You’ll have access to the online courses for one year

-ONLINE & LIVE {VIRTUAL} CLASS LEARNING
+ONLINE & LIVE VIRTUAL CLASS LEARNING

-Our program’s training is “hybrid” – classes will be a mix of online, webinar and live, web-based Q&As with specialists.
+Our full course training is “hybrid” – classes will be a mix of online, webinar and live, web-based Q&As with specialists.
 You won’t just be reading and completing courses online, you’ll have access to CSU subject matter experts for live weekly reviews hosted online.
 Short course participants do not attend weekly reviews, but will have access to subject matter experts by email for Q&A.

 The online class content is up-to-date, engaging, self-paced and includes integrated readings, videos, activities and quizzes.
 Courses are science-based and specific to Colorado’s unique (and challenging!) climate, soil, environment, insects, wildlife, and plants.